Enjoy this short trailer. To watch the full 1:40:20 video Subscribe now

 Rigging Marlin Lures with Black Bart

-Part 1 of the Offshore Trolling Lures and Rigging Techniques video: Trolling Lures, Hooks and Rigging Techniques with Black Bart
+Part 1 of the Offshore Trolling Lures and Rigging Marlin Lures video: Trolling Lures, Hooks and Rigging Techniques with Black Bart

 We made it easier to watch the three different sections that make up the full length 3.5 hour video HERE by breaking them out.
 In this particular video, you will meet Jack Tullius, the owner of Black Bart Lures.
-Jack is an extremely accomplished marlin and wahoo fishermen with an immense knowledge of lure shapes, hook design and rigging.
+Jack is an extremely accomplished marlin and wahoo fishermen with an immense knowledge of lure shapes, hook design and rigging marlin lures, as well as wahoo and tuna lures.

 Black Bart is recognized as a premier global purveyor of offshore trolling lures.
 They sell and rig more lures than anyone.
 The history rich and the amount of lure designing, rigging and overall fishing knowledge runs deep at this company and with its owner.